mrozekma/gencon-hotel-check/README.md

 ### SMS

 SMS messaging is not directly supported, as it generally requires access to a paid API.
 However, most carriers provide a [gateway](https://en.wikipedia.org/wiki/SMS_gateway#Email_clients) that can be used to send SMS messages via e-mail.
 This is the main reason the e-mail alert option provides a distinct "to" address -- it's expected that you'll be sending the e-mail to yourself (i.e. to the "from" address), but you can also send it to your phone via an SMS gateway.

+## Filtering

+By default, the script looks for hotels near the ICC (where "near" means the distance is measure in "blocks", not "miles") that have rooms available in the date range you specified.
+There are a variety of optional arguments to narrow this down further if necessary:

+* `--max-distance` specifies the maximum blocks away the hotel can be.
+If 4 blocks is the farthest you want to walk, use `--max-distance 4`.
+If you require a hotel connected to the ICC by a skywalk, use `--max-distance connected` (or just `--connected`).
+* `--budget` specifies the max amount you're willing to pay.
+This is the sum of all the days (not just the daily rate), but does not include taxes or other fees.
+This means if there's a $200/night room available Wednesday-Sunday, you need a max budget of at least $800 to see it.
+* `--hotel-regex` and `--room-regex` are [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) compared (case-insensitively) against the hotel name and room description.
+Explaining regular expressions would take a while, but here are some likely common cases:
+  - To require that a particular value show up somewhere, just specify that value.
+To only show Marriott hotels: `--hotel-regex "marriott"`
+  - To require one of a set of values show up, separate them with `|`.
+To only show hotels with double or queen beds: `--room-regex "double|queen"`